vstallins/lisk-pool/README.md

-# Lisk pool distribution software
+# Rise pool distribution software
-This software is created by lisk delegate "dakk", please consider a small donation if you use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift.
+This software is created by Rise delegate "dakk" for Lisk and modified for use with Rise by Aetsen, please consider a small donation if you use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift.

 ## Configuration
-Fork this repo; edit liskpool.py and modify the first lines with your settings:
+Fork this repo; edit risepool.py and modify the first lines with your settings:

 - PUBKEY: your delegate pubkey
 - PERCENTAGE: percentage to distribute
 - SECRET: your secret
 - SECONDSECRET: your second secret or none if disabled
-- NODE: the lisk node where you get forging info
+- NODE: the rise node where you get forging info
-- NODEPAY: the lisk node used for payments
+- NODEPAY: the rise node used for payments
 - MINPAYOUT: the minimum amount for a payout

 Now edit docs/index.html and customize the webpage.